 with local historian

-It's just one of the many items in the "NYPL-Bloomingdale Branch" file of the BNHG Library Collection.
+The BNHG Library Collection has more than a thousand items in 150 categories, for example, this book excerpt from the "Pasteur Institute" file.
 Explore the history of your neighborhood.
 Come to the library to explore the many items in this file and the 150 other files!